Flowframe/discord-webhook/README.md

-# Discord Webhooks for Laravel
+# Discord Webhook for Laravel

 This package provides a fluent API around Discord webhook messages for Laravel.